 works in interaction with the sequencer and the behavior models modeled using

-M. Lutz, D.Stamfer, A.Lotz and C. Schlegel.
+M. Lutz, D.Stampfer, A.Lotz and C. Schlegel.
 Service Robot Control Architectures for Flexible and Robust Real-World Task Execution: Best Practices and Patterns Informatik 2014, Workshop Roboter-Kontrollarchitekturen, Stuttgart, Germany, Springer LNI der GI, 2014

 Dennis Stampfer, Alex Lotz, Matthias Lutz, Christian Schlegel.
 The SmartMDSD Toolchain: An Integrated MDSD Workflow and Integrated Development Environment (IDE) for Robotics Software.
 Special Issue on Domain-Specific Languages and Models in Robotics, Journal of Software Engineering for Robotics (JOSER), 7:3-19, 2016.